Understanding Creosote: The Hidden Danger in Your Chimney

 When wood burns, it doesn’t burn completely.
 The smoke it produces contains gases and particles that rise into your chimney.
 As the smoke cools, it leaves behind a dark, sticky, tar-like substance called creosote.
 Over time, this substance coats the inside walls of your chimney.

-Creosote can look:
+Creosote can look like this:

 Stage 1: Light, flaky soot (easier to clean).